 Inquiries can be sent to the Associate Dean of Medical Education or their designee and an application must be submitted at least one month prior to proposed recruitment.
 Application includes:

 - Proof of IRB approval

 - Recruitment script

 - What information will be collected, such as the instrument or survey, and how it will be used

 - Plan for de-identification of data, if applicable

 - Expected time commitment for participant involvement

-Recruitment emails will be sent by the Director of Educational Scholarship & Program Development, principal investigator, or academic representatives upon approval.
-Recruitment emails not sent by the Director of Educational Scholarship & Program Development must contain the following sentence in the recruitment email: “Medical student participation in this study has been approved by the Director of Educational Scholarship & Program Development.”
+Recruitment emails will be sent by the Associate Dean of Medical Education, principal investigator, or academic representatives upon approval.
+Recruitment emails not sent by the Associate Dean of Medical Education must contain the following sentence in the recruitment email: "Medical student participation in this study has been approved by the Associate Dean of Medical Education."

-Researchers seeking to recruit medical students as participants in studies that have more than minimal risk associated need to contact the Director of Educational Scholarship & Program Development during planning stages of the project (i.e., prior to IRB submission).
+Researchers seeking to recruit medical students as participants in studies that have more than minimal risk associated need to contact the Associate Dean of Medical Education during planning stages of the project (i.e., prior to IRB submission).
 Student participation in any research activity, regardless of associated risk, is voluntary.

 Approved by Dean’s Council on July 24, 2019